au en false false Default

 Chart 4: Growth of 10,000: MSCI World ex Australia Index, MSCI World ex Australia Quality Index and MSCI World ex Australia Enhanced Value Top 250 Select Index

 It is challenging for investors to navigate economic conditions and prevailing markets.
 ETFs that capture the factors outlined are being used by savvy investors as tools, to either hold through the cycle, or blend, to help mitigate the troughs of the cycle.
-VanEck recently launched two microsites to help investors understand the quality and value factors.
+You can learn more about the quality factor and quality investing via our dedicated quality education site; or learn about the value factor and value investing here.

 As always we recommend you speak to an investment professional to determine which investment is right for you.